mateuszjurewicz/notes_public/English Vocabulary.md

 old age, a period when a person is old and weak.
 "In my -----".
 - `embossed`
 (of a surface or object) decorated with a design that stands out in relief.
 E.g. a notarized document, diploma or a business card.
+- `eyrie` ("iyri")
+a large nest of an eagle or other bird of prey, built high in a tree or on a cliff.
+Figuratively a high or inaccessible place from which someone can observe what is below them.
 - `expound`
 to explain, state in detail, elucidate.
 "The professor was _____ing **on** his favorite subject".
 Commonly confused with expand, which also refers to adding further detail.
 - `figment`
 Something invented, made up, or fabricated.
 From latin _fingere_ - to "form".
 - `forcemeat`
 a uniform mixture of lean meat with fat made by grinding or sieving the ingredients.
 Po polsku parówki, but also other types of sausage might fit here.
 - `fraternal twin`
 non-identical twin, aka dizygotic, biovular twin.
 Identical twins are called monozygotic.
 - `fuselage` (pron. fjuselaż)